Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - The site allows users to purchase items, log into thier own account and leave comments.

 ### Scope
+- Provide an easy to navigate, easy to use E-Commmerce site.
+- Allow users to search for specific products within the database.
+Also search specific types of products.
+- Provide users a space to add thier feedback to the website/products.

 ### Structure
 #### Interaction Design